Pam loves animals and has done her fair share of puppy potty training.

-- Know that a puppy will not have the ability to hold their bladder for extended periods of time.
+- Know that a puppy will not have the ability to hold its bladder for extended periods of time.
 Supposedly, at about 8 to 9 weeks old, most can hold out for 7 to 8 hours.
 However, I've seen it take a little longer for one to control the bladder for that long.
-No adult dog should have to hold their bladder over 10 hours—ever.
+No adult dog should have to hold their bladder for over 10 hours—ever.

 - Understand predictable pee times.
 There are specific times when a puppy will need to go: after waking from a nap, about 30 minutes after eating, and after playing.
 So train yourself to automatically take the puppy where you want him to relieve himself at those times.